 You’re Invited: Spring Admissions Open House

-The Spring Admissions Open House on Saturday, April 14, 2018, is geared toward for those who are beginning their exploration of both the optometric profession and an optometric education.
+The Spring Admissions Open House on Saturday, April 13, 2019 is geared for those who are beginning their exploration of both the optometric profession and an optometric education.

 We are the first health care university in Southern California to bring three primary care disciplines together to learn and work as a team to provide collaborative, effective patient care.
 Together, our optometry students, our PA students as well as our pharmacy students are able to connect first-hand in an interprofessional learning and clinical environment.